gorillatagmodguide/GorillaTag-Modding-Guide-2025/docs/user-guide/introduction.md

 - Change the background of the gorilla computer with [***Computer Backgrounds***](https://github.com/Striker-67/computer-backgrounds)
 - Mess around with other gorillas! [***Grate***](https://github.com/The-Graze/Grate)

-There are *many more mods* to discover, and you'll find them in the **PC-Mod-Releases** category on the [GorillaTag Modding Discord](https://discord.gg/b2MhDBAzTv).
+There are ***many more mods*** to discover, and you'll find them in the **PC-Mod-Releases** category on the [GorillaTag Modding Discord](https://discord.gg/b2MhDBAzTv).

 ### Is modding the game safe?

 Modding the game is allowed by the developers of Gorilla Tag, however keep in mind the following:

 !> The use of mods that interfere with gameplay inside public lobbies is forbidden by the developers and can result in a ban.
-Please keep mods contained to private lobbies. **Most gameplay-changing mods automatically disable joining public lobbies, but please be careful.**
+Please keep mods contained to MODDED lobbies. **Most gameplay-changing mods automatically disable joining public lobbies, but please be careful.**

 ### End Goal